amerlo94/awesome-phd/README.md

 > Carefully curated list of awesome advice, tips and resources to prepare for PhD/grad school.

+This is a fork of this [awesome-phd](https://github.com/imalisamar/awesome-phd) list.

-Contributions welcome.
+Contributions are welcome.
 Add links through pull requests or create an issue to start a discussion.

-It's always been sad to see a service shutdown, or hardware stop renew, here is the list we gather that have this tough decision [Archived](ARCHIVED.md).
+It's always been sad to see a service discontinue, a blog shutdown or an article been moved.
+Here is the list where we gather these things [Archived](ARCHIVED.md).

 ## Contents